xxyzzzq/quex/trunk/doc/source-old/character-encoding/bom.rst

 Unicode character stream may contain a byte order mark (BOM) at the beginning.
 Converters like IConv or ICU may possibly not eat the BOM.
-Also, if an engine runs in a genuine codec mode, i.e. without conversion, it does not know about BOMs.
+Also, if an engine runs in a genuine encoding mode, i.e. without conversion, it does not know about BOMs.
 It is the user's task to cut the BOM--but Quex helps.

 Quex provides functions to handle the recognition and cutting of the BOM from a